Chemical cartridge: Subjective reactions of users' sensory systems

+According to the ICHS, all listed substances in the table cannot be reliably detected by smell at dangerous concentrations.
+On the other hand, all publications with information only about average odor perception thresholds can partly misinform the reader, since they create the impression that the thresholds are stable and constant.

-If the threshold odor of pentaborane is 194 PEL; and if its concentration is only 10 PEL, one cannot timely change cartridges by using smell - they could be "used" forever, but they cannot protect forever.
+If the threshold odor of Benzene is 20 PEL; and if its concentration is only 10 PEL, one cannot timely change cartridges by using smell - they could be "used" forever, but they cannot protect forever.

 The practice has shown that the presence of warning properties does not always lead to timely cartridge replacement.
 A study showed that on average 95% of a group of people have an individual threshold of olfactory sensitivity in the range of from 1/16 to 16 from the mean.
 This means that 2.5% of people will not be able to smell harmful gases at a concentration 16 times greater than the average threshold of perception of a smell.
 The threshold of sensitivity of different people can vary by two orders of magnitude.
 That is, 15% of people do not smell at concentrations four times higher than the sensitivity threshold.
 The value of threshold smell greatly depends on how much attention people pay to it, and on their health status.

 The sensitivity may be reduced, for example, due to colds and other ailments.
-It turns out that a worker's ability to detect smell also depends on the nature of the work to be performed—if it requires concentration, a user may not react to the smell.
+It turns out that a worker's ability to detect smell also depends on the nature of the work to be performed — if it requires concentration, a user may not react to the smell.
 Prolonged exposure to harmful gases (for example, hydrogen sulfide) at low concentrations can create olfactory fatigue which reduces sensitivity.
-In all of these cases, users can be exposed to harmful substances with concentrations larger than 1 PEL, and it may lead to the development of occupational diseases.
+In a group of workers, the average styrene odor threshold increased by an order of magnitude due to adaptation.
+However, the perception of odors of other substances did not change.
+And the workers could mistakenly believe that their olfactory organ remained sensitive to styrene too.